italocampos/colorido/README.md

 ### Coloring

-You can choose among the available colors in the [Colorama](https://pypi.org/project/colorama/) library to color the foreground of your texts.
-To make your life more easy, I listed below the colors available in this version of **Color** lib:
+You can choose colors among the eight available options.
+The options are:

 | Text color   | Function       |
 | ------------ | -------------- |